Initial Phone Consultation (Free!)

 To learn more about group therapy and current group offerings, please visit my Group Therapy page.

-I believe that it is important for therapy to be accessible for everyone.
+I believe that it is important for therapy to be accessible for everyone - including busy professionals.
 Online therapy (also known as TeleMental Health) increases the accessibility of therapy by reducing some of the barriers that the demands of daily life and busy schedules can impose.
 In addition to being practical and convenient, recent research has demonstrated that is just as effective, and in some cases, more effective than in-person therapy.
-I provide the same quality of care, warmth, and connection and Iby utilize the same therapeutic interventions as I do in person, but through virtual face-to-face online sessions.
+I provide the same quality of care, warmth, and connection and utilize the same therapeutic interventions as I do in person, but through virtual face-to-face online sessions.
 My clients are often surprised that our sessions through online therapy is just as in-depth and enriching as are our in person sessions.

 Online therapy gives you the benefits of traditional therapy from the comfort and convenience of your own home (or other private place such as an office, car, hotel room, etc. ), without having to deal with traffic, long commutes, or taking time off work.
 Additional benefits of online therapy include: